 A lot of people confuse water pans and drip pans, but this confusion can be easily cleared up.

 Drip pans are usually placed directly underneath your food to catch any run-off.
-Usually this acts by catching fat that has rendered in your food and is dripping off, or any grease that has formed.
-They’re useful because they can prevent grease or fat hitting your coals or flames, reducing the risk of flare-ups.
+Usually, this acts by catching fat that has rendered in your food and is dripping off, or any grease that has formed.
+They’re useful because they can prevent grease or fat from hitting your coals or flames, reducing the risk of flare-ups.

 They also help prevent grease hitting your water pan and coating it in oil, which would in turn prevent evaporation.

 Water pans tend to sit on top of your heat source, and have the primary function of generating moisture and steam to help stop your meat from drying out.

 It’s water pans that we’re interested in today.
 Let’s get into it!

 Using a water pan in your smoker is a proven way to help improve your home barbecue smoking.
 Here are the most important ways how:

 Water pans help to stabilize your smoker’s cooking temperatures.
 This is because water can’t go above its boiling temperature of 212°F, or 100°C, regardless of how hot you try to make your smoker.